lettertea/simple-intervals-of-music/README.md

 **An Android quiz app on the simple intervals of music.**

-The application is intended to help users develop relative pitch.
-It plays an intervals based on the selected preferences in the settings, and the user is allowed to choose an answer based on the choices.
+This application is intended to help users develop relative pitch.
+It plays an interval based on the selected preferences in the settings.
+Once the user selects the correct answer and presses next, a new interval will be played.

 Main                       |  Preferences/Settings
 :-------------------------:|:-------------------------: